Azure/LabServices/ClassTypes/PowerShell/HyperV/check-hyperv-vm/README.md

 # Check my Hyper-V VMs

-[Test-HypervVmConfig](./Test-HypervVmConfig.ps1) will verify you setup follows best practices for nested virtualization.
+[Test-HypervVmConfig](./Test-HypervVmConfig.ps1) will verify you setup follows best practices when using nested virtualization in Azure Lab Services.
+It is recommended to run this script on a lab's template VM before publishing the lab.

 For all local users: